Chocolate Pastry Cream

 - 500 g whole milk, not skim

-- 1 tsp vanilla extract, or vanilla bean paste
+- 1 tsp vanilla bean paste or Pure Vanilla Extract

 - 40 g caster sugar, superfine sugar